Pavel-research/raml-specs-separated/libraries.md

 |Name | Description |
 |:--------|:------------|
-| types?<br>schemas?<br>resourceTypes?<br>traits?<br>securitySchemes?<br>annotationTypes?<br>(&lt;annotationName&gt;)?<br>uses? | The definition of each node is the same as that of the corresponding node at the root of a RAML document.
-A library supports annotation node like any other RAML document.
+| properties describing declaration of the entities (with respect to the target specification languages) | The definition of each node is the same as that of the corresponding node at the root of a RAML document.
+Also any annotation like nodes are allowed.
 | usage | Describes the content or purpose of a specific library.
 The value is a string and MAY be formatted using [markdown](#markdown).

-The following example shows a simple library as a standalone, reusable RAML fragment document.
+The following example shows a simple library as a standalone, reusable RAML specification fragment document.

 ```yaml
 #%RAML 1.0 Library